solvd-ai-solutions/solv-solutions-site/DESIGN_SYSTEM.md

 - Use 2px outlines on all interactive elements
 - Maintain 8px grid spacing throughout
 - Use accent colors purposefully (not decoratively)
-- Keep animations subtle and functional
+- Keep animations subtle and functional (like the 2px button lift)
 - Ensure high contrast ratios
-- Test all interactions and hover states
+- Test all button hover and click animations
+- Use consistent animation timing (0.2s ease-in-out)

 #### Don'ts ❌
 - Don't use gradients or complex shadows